LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/GettingStartedWithBotBuilding/intents.md

     <img class="fancyimage" style="width:400px" src="img/ConvoBuilder/getstartedtutorial/test_user_input_2.png">

-    The result when using "billing" is only FAIR because it is not recognized as a synonym for “bill”.
+    The result when using "billing" is only FAIR because it is not recognized as a synonym for “bill.”
 You can remedy this by creating an entity.
 You do this next.

 10. In the upper-left corner, click **Entities**.